gumaerc-testorg/21w.735-fall-2005/content/pages/readings.md

 In Depth, Discussion of Bacon, Montaigne and White Essays
 {{< tdclose >}}{{< tdopen >}}

 Bacon, Francis.
 "Of Marriage and Single Life."
 In *Essays, Civil and Moral.
 The Harvard Classics.
 1909-14*.
-(A version of "[Of Marriage and Single Life](http://www.bartleby.com/3/1/8.html)" is available through Bartleby.com.)
+(A version of "{{% resource_link "fb37cb40-46cd-47fd-b824-e39bef72cd8d" "Of Marriage and Single Life" %}}" is available through Bartleby.com.)

 de Montaigne, Michel.
 "Of Idleness."
-(A version of "[Of Idleness](http://onlinebooks.library.upenn.edu/webbin/gutbook/lookup?num=3582)" is available at Project Gutenberg.)
+(A version of "{{% resource_link "01fe4ee4-75da-481c-a4a3-c6b50d69d926" "Of Idleness" %}}" is available at Project Gutenberg.)

 White, E. B. "The Essayist and the Essay."
 In *Essays of E. B. White*.
 New York, NY: Harper Collins Publishers Inc. (now owned by Addison Wesley Longman), 1977, pp. 30-31.
 ISBN: 9780060145767.